srlabs/ziggy/README.md

-  minimize   Minimize the input corpus using the given fuzzing target cover      Generate code coverage information using the existing corpus plot       Plot AFL++ data using afl-plot add-seeds  Add seeds to the running AFL fuzzers help       Print this message or the help of the given subcommand(s)
+  minimize   Minimize the input corpus using the given fuzzing target cover      Generate code coverage information using the existing corpus plot       Plot AFL++ data using afl-plot add-seeds  Add seeds to the running AFL++ fuzzers triage     Triage crashes found with casr - currently only works for AFL++ help       Print this message or the help of the given subcommand(s)

 Options: